sum33it/scalpy/README.rst

-	age_by(): age of the universe in units of billion years om_z(z): density parameter for matter as a function of z Om_diag(z): Om diagnostic (given by Sahni et al) as a function of redshift z D_plus_z(z): growing mode solution of growth equation fsigma8z(z): f*sigma8 as a function of z Pk_bbks(k,z): linear matter power spectrum (Using BBKS transfer function) as a
+	age_by(): age of the universe in units of billion years om_z(z): density parameter for matter as a function of z Om_diag(z): Om diagnostic (given by Sahni et al) as a function of redshift z Rth(z): CMB shift parameter as a function of redshift z D_plus_z(z): growing mode solution of growth equation fsigma8z(z): f*sigma8 as a function of z Pk_bbks(k,z): linear matter power spectrum (Using BBKS transfer function) as a